 Ebola can be transmitted postmortem.
 If a confirmed patient were to die during EMS transport intra-state, the EMS agency should proceed to UMMC-West Bank and upon arrival report to the designated garage.
 Security will be stationed outside and the doors closed prior to ambulance doors being opened.
-If not already done by the EMS medical director, a UMMC-West Bank staff will notify the Hennepin County Medical Examiner's (HCME) office of the death, as well as Metro First Call and the Cremation Society of Minnesota (CSM).
-UMMC-West Bank staff will follow the appropriate CDC Guidelines regarding the bagging of the remains,33 and with EMS crew member assistance, bag the body in the ambulance garage.
+If not already done by the EMS medical director, a UMMC-West Bank physician in appropriate PPE will declare time of death.
+Appropriate UMMC-West Bank staff will notify the Hennepin County Medical Examiner's (HCME) office of the death, as well as Metro First Call and the Cremation Society of Minnesota (CSM).
+UMMC-West Bank staff will follow the appropriate CDC Guidelines regarding the bagging of the remains, 33 and with EMS crew member assistance, bag the body in the ambulance garage.
 Upon arrival to UMMC-West Bank, Metro First Call will report to the ambulance garage and load the body into their vehicle to be transported for cremation.
 After Metro First has departed, the EMS crew will decontaminate their rig per protocol and UMMC-West Bank will gather all Category A waste and properly dispose of it.